 We are incredibly biased and opinionated.
 We do not aim to present a balanced view of anything.
 If you want balance, go do a yoga class.
 We do not say that we know all there is to know about South Asia and Australia, even if we actually do.
 This is a space for radical, innovative, transformational thinking about Australia, South Asia and the world.
 We encourage dialogue and discussion via our comments sections.
 Shoot the ideas, not the messenger.
 Personal attacks and nasty comments will be reported to our resident glitterbomber.
 We agree with the comments policy of kafila.org and The Guardian.
 In case that’s not clear enough, this is a good rule of thumb: If you wouldn’t say it to your mother, don’t say it to us.
-Remember, ASIO is already watching, and knows exactly which key on your keyboard you are going to hit even before you hit it.

 There is a star formation on the current Australian flag called the Southern Cross.
 If you look up at the sky from this blog’s headquarters, you can pretend that you have seen it.
 The name also reflects our healthy preoccupations with movement, border-crossings and uncrossings over sea, earth, sky, bodies and minds, crosses all of kinds, both religious and secular and burdensome, spillages and reinventions and stereo-un-types.
 We also happen to like stars.
 And skies.
 And in our own small ways we endeavour to reclaim the Southern Cross so that it becomes a series of unceasing Crossings.